Pyramid of Tirana

 The Pyramid of Tirana (Piramida e Tiranës) is a structure and former museum located in Tirana, the capital of Albania.
 It opened as a museum in 1988 and became a conference center in 1991 following the collapse of Communism.
 During the 1999 Kosovo War, the building was used as a NATO base.
-In 2018, a new project was unveiled that would open for Creative Technologies under the name of TUMO Center turning the Pyramid into an IT center for youth with a focus on computer programming, robotics, and start ups.
+In 2018, a new project was unveiled that would turn the pyramid into a youth IT center for Creative Technologies with a focus on computer programming, robotics, and start ups under the name of TUMO Center Tirana.
+The renovated structure, transformed by MVRDV, was opened to the public in May 2023.

+History

 Background

 On 14 October 1988, the structure opened as the Enver Hoxha Museum, originally serving as a museum about the legacy of Enver Hoxha, the long-time leader of Communist Albania, who had died three years earlier.
 The structure was co-designed by Hoxha's daughter Pranvera Hoxha, an architect, and her husband Klement Kolaneci, along with Pirro Vaso and Vladimir Bregu.

 When built, the Pyramid was said to be the most expensive individual structure ever constructed in Albania.

-The Pyramid has sometimes been sardonically called the "Enver Hoxha Mausoleum", although this was never its intended use or official appellation.
+The Pyramid has sometimes been sardonically called the "Enver Hoxha Mausoleum", although this was never intended to be named like this or even used as official appellation.

 Post-Communism

 After 1991, following the collapse of Communism, the Pyramid ceased its function as a museum and for several years was repurposed as a conference center and exhibition venue, as well as being rebranded with its current name.
 During the 1999 Kosovo War, the former museum was used as a base by NATO and humanitarian organizations.

 Since 2001, part of the Pyramid has been used as broadcasting center by Albanian media outlets Top Channel and Top Albania Radio, while the rest of the structure and the paved surrounding area (currently being used as a parking lot and bus station for minivans to Elbasan) have experienced dilapidation and vandalism.

-Part of Armando Lulaj's film It Wears as it Grows (2011) was shot inside the Pyramid.
+Part of Armando Lulaj's film It Wears as It Grows (2011) was shot inside the Pyramid.
 In 2019, the Pyramid was also used as a filming location for part of a remake of the 1995 cult horror film Castle Freak.